HenrikBengtsson/parallelly/revdep/problems.md

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 14.7Mb
+      installed size is 17.4Mb
       sub-directories of 1Mb or more:
-        libs  13.9Mb
+        libs  16.6Mb
     ```

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
+    Namespace in Imports field not imported from: ‘forecast’
-      ‘expm’ ‘forecast’ ‘parallel’
       All declared Imports should be used.
     ```